jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 $$
 h_1 = f(X_1, h_0)
 $$
-6. Use a matrix to map
+6. Use a trainable matrix to map
 $$
 h
 $$
+to scores which predict the probabilities of
+$$
+word_i
+$$
-to the final predicted word say "A".
+to be the next caption word.
 7. Move to the next time step with
 $$
 h_1